replicatedhq/help-center/content/docs/ship/config/overview.md

 ```

 The configuration options API is identical to that used for applications managed by Replicated's scheduler suite, and the documentation can be found at [Config Screen YAML](/docs/config-screen/config-yaml/).

+Config values will be saved at `.ship/state.json` when assets are generated, and will be read from there on subsequent runs.
+If a config item has `readonly: true` set, then values from the stored state will not be used for that item.
+This can be particularly useful for use with template functions where you want the value to change to reflect updates made to other settings.